cassiebodin/BrendaFryeResearch/README.md

  * Used data from G165_zrange_3sig.txt to calculate the Velocity Dispersion and subsequently the Dynamical Mass in the code DynamicalMassProgram.ipynb.
     * Some more data points were eliminated based on the calculated velocity dispersion.

-"QuesarIdentification" contains research done on identifying quesars around protoclusters.
-This was done because quesars cause a lot of light polution, which needs to be eliminated in order to get accurate data on each of the protoclusters.
-SDSS was used to identify the quesars and get spectral data.
-Each file contains quesar data around a different protocluster, the file names are the protocluster names
+"QuasarIdentification" contains research done on identifying quesars around protoclusters.
+This was done because quasars cause a lot of light polution, which needs to be eliminated in order to get accurate data on each of the protoclusters.
+SDSS was used to identify the quasars and get spectral data.
+Each file contains quesar data around a different protocluster, the file names are the protocluster names.